 Day 7.
 Purmamarca - Salinas Grandes - Salta

-You can only enter the salt flats with your own car, and only with a guide.
-The guide is hired at the entrance and costs $1000 ARS (May 2021) per car.
-The guide rides his motorbike and shows you the crystallization pools and the eyes of the salt flats and gives you a great explanation about the salt flats.
+You can enter with your own car and hire a guide at the entrance for $1000 ARS (May 2021) per car.
+The guide accompanies you on his motorcycle and shows you the crystallization pools and the eyes of the salt flat, besides giving you a great explanation about everything related to the salt flat.